 All of this is to say that you should not let ticks spoil your enjoyment of nature.
 Everything mentioned in this guide is in an abundance of caution.
 Your chance of contracting a tick-borne illness, though constantly rising, is still very low.
 With the proper amount of preparation, awareness and vigilance detailed in this guide, you’ll be safe from ticks and their pathogens.

 This is our new normal, but you should push your representatives in government to address the Lyme epidemic with the urgency it requires.
 The Canadian Lyme Disease Foundation is a non-profit organization doing just that.
-We need to ensure our testing, treatment and preventive measures are better than they are now, at the very least.
+We need to ensure our testing, treatment and preventive measures are far better than they are now.